CDFER/PCF8563_Library/README.md

 - be careful with pcb placement (have the crystal as close to the RTC chip a possible and souround it with ground planes connected with vias)

 ## Based on the awesome work of Lewis he
-Origin created by Lewis he on April 1, 2019. https://github.com/lewisxhe/PCF8563_Library
+Origin created by Lewis he in 2019 https://github.com/lewisxhe/PCF8563_Library

 MIT license